 Because he made a very important discovery here.
 See, here at Hutton's Section, James Hutton worked out what igneous, or volcanic [paraphrase], rocks, are.
 Because, when he was alive, during the 1700s, people generally thought that all rocks were formed the same way.
-So same way as a sandstone, for instance: you get a layer of sand [Q], another layer of sand [Q].
-Squish it down to form a rock [Q] [description].
+So same way as a sandstone, for instance: you get a layer of sand [G], another layer of sand [G].
+Squish it down to form a rock [G] [description].

 As can be seen in example (1), the specialised term igneous is explained with the paraphrase or volcanic in order to make it understandable for an audience of non-specialists, whereas the term sandstone is explained through the description of its formation on the verbal level and with the use of a series of gestures accompanying words and performing a representational function.
-Figure 1 shows the multimodal analysis of this passage, which also incorporates the still image of the tour guide performing the gesture labelled as "PdoH" (i.e. "Palm down over other hand") while uttering the words another layer of sand and looking down.
-In this case, the gesture highly contributes to supporting and integrating the meaning expressed by words.
+Figure 1 shows the multimodal analysis of this passage.